draialexis/Y2_Num_Algo/README.md

 # TP_1 Alg Num

-To test TP_x, please navigate to the TP_x folder in Shell or some command line terminal, then enter the following command (you might have to install GCC or some other C compiler first):
+To test TP_x, please navigate to the TP_x folder in Shell or the command line terminal, then enter the following command (you might have to install GCC first):

-* To compile:
+* to compile:

       gcc -Wall main.c -o main -lm

-* To execute (on a Unix-like system):
+* to execute:

       ./main